MohamedAbouzid1/EEINet/README.md

 ## Acknowledgments

-This project is developed at the University of Hamburg, Institute for Computational Systems Biology, under the supervision of Dr. Khalique Newaz in the NeStOme Lab.
+This project is developed at the University of Hamburg, Institute for Computational Systems Biology, under the supervision of Prof. Dr. Jan Baumbach and Dr. Khalique Newaz.

 ---